HGARgG-0710/pycalc/README.md

 # Pycalc

 Pycalc is a simple open source cmd calculator written in Python.
-It has all basic arithmetic operations(addition, subtraction, division, whole division, taking the remainder of the devision, multiplication and exponentation) and can work with any quantity of numbers.
-It supports integers and floats.
-To specify a float number type 'f' before it, to specify a negative number type 'n'.

-Examples of a negative float number: "fn42.42" or "fn111,1", negative integer: "n42".

-Also it allows you to get currency exchange values for different currencies and actually USE them in arithmetic expressions.
-To get more info type "-h" command in the pycalc after installing and starting it.
+It's fairly advanced, can do:

+1. arithmetic (float and negative numbers too);
+2. currency exchanges;
+3. various commands (including variable definition).

+For details, when using type "--help" or "-h" in the calculator, it will give you all the commands and actions available.

 ## Setup